chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 This, to me, looks like an attempt at corporate course correction.
 Companies don't openly admit "we screwed up", but they signal it through moves like this.
 For years detractors used the "no merch = she's irrelevant" argument, and now that shield is gone.
 The CN market getting this first is no accident either; if CN fans have indeed been consistently pushing for her, this is Hoyo's way of showing: "We're listening.
 We're giving her value again".
 If anything, this makes her future playability more plausible than ever.
 They don't throw marketing weight at someone they've written off.
 They only do this when they see untapped demand worth capitalizing on.

 And not only that, she also received [other official merchandise](https://old.reddit.com/r/SignoraMains/comments/1ne12jy/official_signora_art_and_merch/) in the form of cards and standees, further solidifying her relevance, especially when compared to Crucabena who isn't featured in any of them.
-This just shows that unlike Crucabena, which only served as a backstory element for Arlecchino whose rank wasn't even elaborated on, Signora is a notable character as she's part of that "set of 11 characters".
+This just shows that unlike Crucabena, which only served as a backstory element for Arlecchino whose rank wasn't even elaborated on, Signora is a notable character as she's part of that "set of 11 characters", and thus it's far more likely for her lore to be expanded upon.

 <div style="text-align: center;font-size:small"><img width="384" src="/images/signora/cards.jpeg"/></div>